 Kettlebells of Today

 Kettlebells of today are usually a round hunk of metal with a handle.
-They are very versitile and there are many exercises you can and should be doing with them, much of which we have covered with our article The Six Kettlebell Exercises you Should Be Doing.
+They are very versatile and there are many exercises you can and should be doing with them, much of which we have covered with our article The Six Kettlebell Exercises You Should Be Doing.
 As we mentioned before they are popular with CrossFitter, MMA and other fitness type athletes but for some reason or another they have not caught on with your typical bodybuilder type weightlifter.
-Perhaps slowly over time they will learn what a great tool kettlebells can be as well and learn to love love them.
+Perhaps slowly over time, they will learn what a great tool kettlebells can be as well and learn to love them.

 Why Are Kettlebells So Expensive?